 • Wages expense.
 Contains the cost of salaries and hourly wages incurred by a business to compensate its employees.

 • Other expenses.
 Contains a variety of incidental expenses that are individually too small to warrant the use of a separate account.

 There are a number of ways to structure the chart of accounts, as noted in the following sections that describe three-digit and five-digit charts of accounts.

 The Three-Digit Chart of Accounts

-A three-digit chart of accounts allows a business to create a numerical sequence of accounts that can contain as many as 1,000 potential accounts.
-The three-digit format is most commonly used by small businesses that do not break out the results of any departments in their financial statements.
-A sample three-digit chart of accounts is shown below:
+A three-digit chart of accounts allows a company to build a numerical account sequence that can contain up to 1,000 accounts.
+Small enterprises that do not break out the results of any departments in their financial statements most typically employ the three-digit format.
+The following is an example of a three-digit chart of accounts:

 020 Petty cash